The most detailed FREE Travel Guide to South Africa on the internet

 1. CAPE TOWN

-Note: Based on Tony’s recommendations, we spent 3 months in SA in 2016.
+Note: Based on Tony’s recommendations, we spent 3 months in SA.
 Click here for detailed posts and lots of photos.
 After 4 years of full-time travel, South Africa is still my favorite country.

 5) Security and Safety